huntdatacenter/docs/docs/coordination/agreements/get-going.md

 #### 1. Decide if your scientific vision fits our services

 Data spaces have a yearly subscription cost.
-So, before we get going with an order, let's first think about if your scientific adventures may prosper and provide great experiences for your scientists in our environment.
+So, before you get going with an order you might want to be sure your scientific adventures can prosper and provide great experiences for your scientists.
+You will find on overview of our services [here](/services/overview/).

-You will find information on our services and digital science on these pages.
-Please [contact us](/contact) to supplement your assessment.
-We enjoy learning about scientific activities, and truly enjoy dialogues about short and long-term ways cloud services may elevate your science.
+Please [contact us](/contact) to supplement your assessment if you like.
+We truly enjoy learning about scientific activities, and enjoy dialogues about short and long-term strategies to elevate science.
 We are also happy to provide references relevant for your scientific field, demonstrate potential tools, estimate cost etc.

-If your reflections conclude that we might be a good fit (YAY!) jump to the next sections.
-If you decide otherwise, we will appreciate it if you could spare a minute [sending us](/contact) your thoughts for future improvements about what we can improve to fit your scientific vision.
+If your reflections conclude that we might be a good fit, jump to the next sections to identify your coordinator team.
+If you decide otherwise, we will appreciate it if spare us a minute [sending us](/contact) your thoughts for future improvements on how we may fit your scientific vision.

 #### 2. Identify your coordinator team

-Together we can do so much.
 High-trust and high-paced science needs smooth and seamless coordination to fly.
-Thus, this is the step to list your team of coordinators for five key areas: compliance, data, technical, knowledge and training.
+Therefore, this is the step to list your team of coordinators for five key areas: compliance, data, technical, knowledge and finance.

-You and your coordinator team will be the main point of contacts for both your scientists in your labs and us.
-[Click here](/coordinator/roles/) to read a bit more about the different roles before you reflect on who will make up your coordinator team.
+[Click here](/coordinator/roles/) to read more about the different roles.
+You and your team will be the main points of contacts for both your scientists in your labs and us.

 #### 3. Decide your data space subscription level